Hiking in Madeira Without a Car: The Ultimate Guide

 Beginning near Santana, on the northeast side of the island, Levada do Caldeirão Verde (PR9) is a slightly more challenging waterfall trail.

+It heads out and back to a 100-metre waterfall, which plunges into an amphitheatre-like pool.
 Passing mostly through the laurel forest, the hike has a nice variety of views over the mountains, forest and ocean.

 You can easily do the PR9 hike without a car by booking a PR9 hike transfer to the beginning of the trail (at Queinmadas) and downloading the Levada do Caldeirão Verde map on AllTrails.